WillX0909/ros_robot/README.md

 ### USB Communication

 This step includes creating a ROS control node to deal with the control message data type with 6 joints and other details and then set a keyboard control node for sending those data to the chip.
-The chip needs to receive the processed data through usb communication.
+The chip needs to receive the processed data through USB communication.

 ### Keyboard Control